Sweden and the Holocaust: Jews and antisemitism in Sweden

 The Jewish population in Sweden started small; however, it had grown rapidly in the aftermath of World War I as a result of Jewish emigration from Eastern Europe.
-A number of small anti-Semitic political groups and parties operated in the country, including the National Socialist Workers' Party (Nationalsocialistiska Arbetarepartiet) which emerged in 1933.
+A number of small antisemitic political groups and parties operated in the country, including the National Socialist Workers' Party (Nationalsocialistiska Arbetarepartiet) which emerged in 1933.
 John Gilmour writes "in its anti-semitic characteristics Sweden in the 1930s was in step with most other main-stream, democratic European societies".
 Although discrimination and violence against Jews after the seizure of power by the Nazi Party in Germany in 1933 was widely known in Sweden, he stated that Swedish attitudes towards Jews were bound up with Sweden's own traditions and social history:

 As a society, it remained stratified by class, hobbled by deference, rigid with formality and xenophobic, particularly towards Jews.
 Although in its anti-Semitism Sweden was firmly in the mainstream European tradition, Swedes largely rejected extremist Nazi policies and brutality.
 Yet, the combination of interest in racial categorisation and narrow nationalism coupled with a tradition of national self-preoccupation meant that most failed to appreciate the urgency of the pre-war plight of Jewish refugees.
 Many Swedes were only one generation away from grinding poverty, disease and malnutrition, both urban and rural.
 Not surprisingly, their first concern was for their own economic welfare.

 Sweden introduced controls on immigration for the first time in 1927 and subsequently tightened them further in 1938.
 This was motivated by "fear of large, uncontrolled streams of refugees", particularly Eastern Europeans and Jews.
 Around 3,000 Jewish refugees from Germany arrived in Sweden in 1939.
 Students at the University of Uppsala the same year protested against the admission of a small number of Jewish refugee doctors.
 However, the official refusal to accept larger numbers of refugees was criticized by a minority of Swedes notably including the newspaper Göteborgs Handels- och Sjöfartstidning and the humanitarian activist Natanael Beskow.